scalameta/mdoc/docs/js.md

 By default, sbt-mdoc uses the `scalaJSModuleKind` sbt setting to determine the module kind.

-Outside of sbt, update the `js-module-kind` site variables to customizee the module kind:
+Outside of sbt, update the `js-module-kind` site variables to customize the module kind:

 - `js-module-kind=NoModule`: don't export modules, the default value.